gvwilson/sdxpy/src/persist/index.md

 [% inc file="test_aliasing_wrong.py" keep="shared" %]

-It checks that the aliased sub-list is actually aliased after the data is restored, and then checks that modifying that sub-list works as it should (i.e., that changes made through one alias are visible through the other).
+It checks that the aliased sub-list is actually aliased after the data is restored, then checks that changes to the sub-list through one alias show up through the other.
 The second check ought to be redundant, but it's still comforting.
 {: .continue}

-There's one more case to check, and unfortunately it turns up a bug in our code.
+There's one more case to check, and unfortunately it reveals a bug.
 The two lines:

 ```python